RenanS85/Django_ProjectContactBook/README.md

 <p>Welcome to my project</p>
 <h2>Read this below</h2>
-<p>THIS PROJECT HAS THE PORPOSE OF SHOW THE CODE ARCTETURE, so I cut the secret key in 'settings.py' and don't pull the database file, for security reasons.
+<p>THIS PROJECT HAS THE PORPOSE OF SHOW THE CODE ARCTETURE, so I cut the secret key in 'settings.py' and didn't pull the database file, for security reasons.
 If you wanna use this arcteture you will nedd to do some steps</p>
 <p>a) start a new django project with 'django-admin startproject contactBook .'</P>
 <p>b) use all files that are avaible here and use all the 'settings.py' configurations, but with your own secret key</p>
 <p>c) after take the folders and code files, do the migration in your terminal to create your db.sqlite file</p>